Her Majesty (2001 film)

-Her Majesty is a 2001 coming of age film about a young girl who realizes her lifelong dream when Queen Elizabeth II comes to visit her small hometown.
+Her Majesty is a 2001 coming of age film about a young girl who realises her lifelong dream when Queen Elizabeth II comes to visit her small hometown.
 Directed by Mark J. Gordon, this New Zealand made, family-friendly feature film, is the winner of over 20 festival awards, including the Audience Award at Florida, Newport Beach, Stonybrook, World Cinema Naples and Marco Island.

 Vicky Haughton who co-stars in Her Majesty went on to play the grandmother in the movie Whale Rider.
 She also had a part in King Kong.
 Walter Coblenz, the producer, was also producer on such films as All the President's Men, The Candidate, and The Onion Field.
 Virginia Katz, the editor, also edited Kinsey and Dreamgirls.
 Production designer Kim Sinclair also won an Academy Award in 2010 for his work on Avatar.